ZihengZZH/MedKGEval/README.md

 # MedKGEval

 This repository contains the code and benchmarks for the paper _**How Much Medical Knowledge Do LLMs Have?
-An Evaluation of Medical Knowledge Coverage for LLMs**_, presented at the Proceedings of WWW 2025 (Web4Good Track) as a poster.
+An Evaluation of Medical Knowledge Coverage for LLMs**_, presented at the Proceedings of WWW 2025 (Web4Good Track).

 ## Overview